-The site generally consists of alluvial sandstone bedrock.
-One geologic unit was mapped at the site as:
+The site generally consists of alluvial material overlying sandstone bedrock.
+The geologic units mapped at the site are:

-• TKda5 - Dawson formation, facies unit five - white to light tan, thin to medium bedded, fine to medium-grained feldspathic sandstone or pebbly conglomerate.
+- TKda5 Dawson formation, facies unit five white to light tan, thin to medium bedded, fine to medium-grained feldspathic sandstone or pebbly conglomerate.
 The Dawson is known to contain occasional interbedded sandy claystone.
 Estimated thickness is around 500 feet.
 The Dawson sandstone was encountered in the test boring near the surface and extended to the 20-foot termination depth of the boring.
-The sandstone bedrock is anticipated to be encountered at various depths across the site.
+The sandstone bedrock is anticipated to be encountered at various depths across the site. - Qa3 Alluvium three (upper Pleistocene) tan to reddish brown to grayish brown, poorly sorted, moderately consolidated, silt, sand, gravel, and cobbly gravel and occasional boulders in stream terrace deposits above the modern floodplain.
+The unit forms terraces that reach a maximum height of 30 feet above current stream level.